dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/many-to-many.md

 ## Understanding many-to-many relationships

 Many-to-many relationships are different from [one-to-many](xref:core/modeling/relationships/one-to-many) and [one-to-one](xref:core/modeling/relationships/one-to-one) relationships in that they cannot be represented in a simple way using just a foreign key.
-Instead, when foreign key, or common value associations are use, an additional entity type is needed to "join" the two sides of the relationship.
+Instead, an additional entity type is needed to "join" the two sides of the relationship.
 This is known as the "join entity type" and maps to a "join table" in a relational database.
 The entities of this join entity type contain pairs of foreign key values, where one of each pair points to an entity on one side of the relationship, and the other points to an entity on the other side of the relationship.
 Each join entity, and therefore each row in the join table, therefore represents one association between the entity types in the relationship.

 EF Core can hide the join entity type and manage it behind the scenes.
 This allows the navigations of a many-to-many relationship to be used in a natural manner, adding or removing entities from each side as needed.
 However, it is useful to understand what is happening behind the scenes so that their overall behavior, and in particular the mapping to a relational database, makes sense.
 Let's start with a relational database schema setup to represent a many-to-many relationship between posts and tags: